1934 NSWRFL season: Premiership Final

-A great victory by a great team who upset the star-studded Eastern Suburbs, who went on to win the next three titles.
+A victory by a team who upset the Eastern Suburbs, who went on to win the next three titles.
 Alan Ridley played one of the best games for Western Suburbs along with team-mates Mead, Hey, Brady, Tancred.
 Current test skipper Frank McMillan (141 games) and hooker Bob Lindfield (138 matches) announced their retirement after the victory and were chaired from the field by team-mates.